Cormac McCarthy: Work ethic and process

-McCarthy has dedicated himself to writing full time, choosing not to work other jobs to support his career.
-"I always knew that I didn't want to work", McCarthy has said.
+McCarthy dedicated himself to writing full time, choosing not to work other jobs to support his career.
+"I always knew that I didn't want to work", McCarthy said.
 "You have to be dedicated, but it was my number-one priority."
 Early in his career, his decision not to work sometimes subjected him and his family to poverty.

-Nevertheless, according to scholar Steve Davis, McCarthy has an "incredible work ethic".
-He prefers to work on several projects simultaneously and said, for instance, that he had four drafts in progress in the mid-2000s and for several years devoted about two hours every day to each project.
-He is known to conduct exhaustive research on the historical settings and regional environments found in his fiction.
-He continually edits his own writing, sometimes revising a book over the course of years or decades before deeming it fit for publication.
-While his research and revision are meticulous, he does not outline his plots and instead views writing as a "subconscious process" which should be given space for spontaneous inspiration.
+Nevertheless, according to scholar Steve Davis, McCarthy had an "incredible work ethic".
+He preferred to work on several projects simultaneously and said, for instance, that he had four drafts in progress in the mid-2000s and for several years devoted about two hours every day to each project (“this was unusual”) (per the source).
+He was known to conduct exhaustive research on the historical settings and regional environments found in his fiction.
+He edited his own writing, sometimes revising a book over the course of years or decades before deeming it fit for publication.
+While his research and revision were meticulous, he did not outline his plots and instead viewed writing as a "subconscious process" which should be given space for spontaneous inspiration.

-Since 1958, McCarthy has written all of his literary work and correspondence with a mechanical typewriter.
+After 1958, McCarthy wrote all of his literary work and correspondence with a mechanical typewriter.
 He originally used a Royal but went looking for a more lightweight machine ahead of a trip to Europe in the early 1960s.
 He bought a portable Olivetti Lettera 32 for $50 at a Knoxville pawn shop and typed about five million words over the next five decades.
 He maintained it by simply "blowing out the dust with a service station hose".
 Book dealer Glenn Horowitz said the modest typewriter acquired "a sort of talismanic quality" through its connection to McCarthy's monumental fiction, "as if Mount Rushmore was carved with a Swiss Army knife".
 His Olivetti was auctioned in December 2009 at Christie's, with the auction house estimating it would fetch between $15,000 and $20,000.
 It sold for $254,500, with proceeds donated to the Santa Fe Institute.
 McCarthy replaced it with an identical model, bought for him by his friend John Miller for $11 plus $19.95 for shipping.